CONTRASTS Expedition: Expedition

 The expedition established a multidisciplinary platform for studying biological and physical processes.
+In total, 12 ice stations were occupied during the expedition, with each of the three regimes visited four times.
 The scientists were divided into four teams.
 The sea ice physics team focuses its work on characterizing the properties and surface structures of different sea ice regimes, including ice and melt pond thicknesses and energy balances.
 The ocean physics team performs mesoscale and local measurements of turbulence in the water column, with attention to processes close to floe margins and leads.
 The atmospheric team covers exchange processes between the atmosphere and ice.
 The ecology and biogeochemistry team focuses on biodiversity and ecosystems, and how physical and chemical changes influence them during the melting season.

 The expedition began on 2 July 2025 in Tromsø, Norway.
 The RV Polarstern transported the French research platform Tara Polar Station to the sea ice.
 On 6 July, the expedition encountered the first sea ice at 82° 11′ N, 20° 00′ E. Three days later, on 9 July, Polarstern reached the first ice station in ice regime 1, consisting of first-year ice.
 On 19 July, the expedition established the third ice station in ice regime 3, characterized by old and deformed ice.
 On 22 July, the ice floe was surveyed by the research aircraft Polar 6.
 On 25 July, the first ice floe was revisited.
 Between 30 July and 1 August, the second floe was revisited.
-Both ice floes have undergone significant changes, with significant basal and lateral ice melt.
+Both ice floes had undergone significant changes, with significant basal and lateral ice melt.
 On 5 August, floe 1 disintegrated and was accessible only for instrument recovery.
 For the third visit to regime 1, the scientists located a new ice floe.
 By the end of the expedition, floes in regimes 2 and 3 had each been revisited four times.
 The expedition concluded in Longyearbyen, Svalbard, on 1 September 2025.